 Time to ultimate height

-Propagate by seed, semi-hardwood cuttings in late summer, layering in autumn or grafting in late summer or late winter
+Propagate by seed when ripe, or semi-ripe cuttings in late summer, layering in autumn or grafting in late summer or late winter

 Suggested planting locations and garden types